voyd-lang/voyd/reference/macros.md

 ## The Macro Pipeline

-In the spirit of lisp, Void language is designed to be hackable.
+In the spirit of lisp, Voyd language is designed to be hackable.
 As a result, the surface language syntax is implemented entirely in macros.
 This makes the language both easy to maintain, and easy to extend.